 Part 2 with Part 1

-Here is a summary for those who prefer the video format.
+Here is a video summary of CMA exam Part 2 for those who prefer to learn visually.

 I am the author of How to Pass The CPA Exam (published by Wiley) and the publisher of this and several accounting professional exam prep sites.